gabrielsoltz/metahub/README.md

 Use cases examples:
 - Trigger an alert when you find a SG open for port 3389/TCP and it's attached to a Public resource.
 - Change severity for a finding that is related with port 3389/TCP from Critical to High when is NOT attached to a public resource.

+If you want to add your own MetaChecks follow this [guide](metachecks.md).
+Pull requests are more than welcome.

 ## MetaTags